Dell OptiPlex 3020 SFF vs. Lenovo ThinkCentre M92p Small

 Usually the newer the generation of the CPU, the better the performance and efficiency is.
 If your budget allows it, you should go with the Dell OptiPlex 3020 SFF as it is running a newer generation CPU.
 This is not to say that Lenovo ThinkCentre M92p Small is bad - it can still run some powerful CPUs, albeit being an older generation.

-Total count of USB ports for both computers is 8.
-None of the desktop models has a USB 3.1 port (10Gb/s), so if you need a fast connection to your peripherals you will need to look at other models.
+Both models have the same amount of USB ports for total count of 8.
+If this is not enough, using a USB hub is always a viable option.
+None of the desktop models has a USB 3.1 port (10Gb/s), so if you need a fast connection to your peripherals, like external Solid State Drive, you will need to look elsewhere.

-SATA port is where you connect your HDD, SSD and Optical Disk Drives.
+SATA ports are placed on the system board and it is where you connect your HDD, SSD and Optical Disk Drives.
 More SATA slots will allow you to have more drives running at the same time.
-In this regard the Lenovo ThinkCentre M92p Small is better equipped as it comes with 4 SATA slot(s).
+In this regard the Lenovo ThinkCentre M92p Small is better equipped as it comes with 4 SATA slot(s), while the Dell OptiPlex 3020 SFF has 2 slot(s).

-Having a Power Supply Unit with high power rating is important if you are going to use components which require extra power.
+Having a Power Supply Unit with high power rating is important, if you are going to use components which require extra power.
 The Lenovo ThinkCentre M92p Small comes with a decent 240 Watt PSU, but the Dell OptiPlex 3020 SFF has a more powerful one rated at 255 Watts.
 Choosing either one depends on your specific requirements and use case.
-Also don't forget that some models might have more than one PSU option - try to always get the most powerful one.
+Also don't forget that some models might have more than one PSU option - try to always get the most powerful one, especially if you plan to upgrade to a powerful GPU.